 The major undertaking, with a large allocation of funds, in the first two years of the project was to support the work especially of younger scholars in this area on an international basis (the modalities for the applications can be accessed here, for informational purposes).
-We received many more applications than we could fund and the funds have been expended as of late 2011.
-We are supporting 14 doctoral fellowships (several for two years) and 17 other research projects by postdocs.
-The objective has been to employ and to test some perspectives, methods, and impulses from current work on Gedächtnisgeschichte (a.k.a. the memory boom) over a broad spectrum of Roman phenomena.
+We received many more applications than we could fund and the funds were expended as of late 2011.
+We were supporting 14 doctoral fellowships (several for two years) and 17 other research projects by postdocs.
+The objective has been to employ and test some perspectives, methods, and impulses from current work on Gedächtnisgeschichte (a.k.a. the memory boom) over a broad spectrum of Roman phenomena.

 In the final two years (2012-2014), the emphasis shifted more toward publication.
 This includes collected papers from some of the highly successful conferences sponsored by Memoria Romana and monographs resulting from the work of its grantees and others.
 The formal end of the project was February 2014, but there is ongoing activity by individual members of the original project.